PAI raises almost half of 3 billion euro fund so far - source

-LONDON French private equity firm PAI Partners has raised nearly half of its planned 3 billion euro (£2.49 billion) buyout fund after 10 months on the road, a source familiar with the matter said.
+LONDON French private equity firm PAI Partners has raised nearly half of its planned 3 billion euro buyout fund after 10 months on the road, a source familiar with the matter said.

 It is PAI's first fundraising since a boardroom struggle in 2009 pushed out top management in favour of Lionel Zinsou, the former Rothschild banker who currently heads the buyout firm.